thehackerwithin/berkeley/_posts/2016-03-16-matplotlib-spring-2016.markdown

 ## matplotlib presentation through notebook demos

+Code to install (if you use Anaconda, use conda install instead of pip install):

+pip install matplotlib

+pip install Basemap

+pip install mpld3

+pip install folium

+pip install bokeh

 Introduction to matplotlib: [Jupyter Notebook with example code](https://github.com/thehackerwithin/berkeley/blob/master/python_matplotlib/Matplotlib_THW_tutorial.ipynb)

 Using Basemap to plot geospatial data and other tricks/tools using matplotlib ("what used to bug me about using matplotlib, but doesn't anymore"): [Jupyter Notebook with example code](https://github.com/thehackerwithin/berkeley/blob/master/python_matplotlib/Matplotlib_Basemap_Notebook.ipynb)